zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/3/_index.md

 ### Create a data bag to hold provisioning data

+[CALLOUT networks/admin-workstation.svg] Perform this part from the administrator's workstation.

 In this part, you'll create a data bag to hold your SSH private key.
 You'll also encrypt your AWS credentials in the data bag.

 Move to the <code class="file-path">~/delivery-cluster</code> directory on the administrator's workstation or provisioning node.